ejrbuss/eazy/README.md

    - Pattern match to the correct message
  - analysis
    - ScopeAnalysis (create scope object, mark constants, assignments, unused)
-   - DeadCodeAnalysis (find and mark dead code)
-   - ReturnAnalysis (find and mark variables that are returned)
-   - EscapeAnalysis (find and mark variables that escape their function)
-   - ConstantAnalysis (find and mark constant expressions)
  - desguar
-   - eliminate unused variables
-   - eliminate dead code
    - eliminate do expression
    - eliminate for expression
    - eliminate match expression